joy6543/Enviro-Project-Leader-and-Followers/README.md

 Open ```http://localhost``` on the browser, to see the program running.

-And then type in the command prompt/ terminal:
+And then type in the Command prompt/ Terminal:

 ```make``` (then press ENTER)